-- Should be largely composed of non-councillor residents. - Would develop a Community Plan, with professional support if required and within the budgetary constraints of Botley Parish Council. - Would determine the priority of the aspiration, a reasonable timeframe for completion and the body responsible for taking any required action. - Would report regularly to Botley Parish Council, which would be the responsible body for agreeing any public actions.
+- Would develop a Community Plan, with professional support if required and within the budgetary constraints of Botley Parish Council. - Would determine the priority of the aspiration, a reasonable timeframe for completion and the body responsible for taking any required action. - Would report regularly to Botley Parish Council, which would be the responsible body for agreeing any public actions.